unifiedjs/unifiedjs.github.io/doc/learn/syntax-trees-with-typescript.md

 Let’s take a look at these.

-### UNIST
+### unist

 #### `Node`

 `Node` is the syntactic unit of syntax trees.
-Each node extends `Node` (sometimes indirectly through `Literal` or `Parent`) and set `type` to a [string literal](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#literal-types) The type field tells us what kind of syntax the node is.
+Each node extends `Node` (sometimes indirectly through `Literal` or `Parent`) and sets `type` to a [string literal](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#literal-types).
+The type field tells us what kind of content the node is.
 This field uniquely identifies a kind of content (in TypeScript parlance a [discriminated union](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#discriminated-unions)).
-For example in Markdown (mdast) `Node` will be extended to make different kinds of content such as a `Heading` or `Link`, which respectively use a `type` field of `'heading'` and `'link'`.
+For example in markdown (mdast) `Node` will be extended to make different things such as a `Heading` or `Link`, which respectively use a `type` field of `'heading'` and `'link'`.

-A node also can optionally include a `Data` interface at the `data` field.
+A node can optionally include a `Data` interface at the `data` field.
 This is an object (dictionary) that stores extra metadata which is not standard to the node but defined by the ecosystem (utilities and plugins).